postralai/.github/profile/README.md

 # 👋 Welcome!

-Postral builds secure AI agents for insurance brokers.
+Postral is building secure, autonomous AI agents for the insurance industry.

 🔐 **Privacy-focused by design**